hscells/hscells.github.io/ai-notes/probability-theory.md

 ## Probability

 This is the process of quantifying of the likeliness of an event to occur.
 Probability has a natural frequency interpretation; and is a relative frequency.
-This is just a fancy way of saying if something happens *k* times, 15% of the time action A is taken, 25% of the time action B is taken and 60% of the time action C is taken, the probability ditributions will be:
+This is just a fancy way of saying if something happens *k* times, 15% of the time action A is taken, 25% of the time action B is taken and 60% of the time action C is taken, the probability distributions will be:

 | A    | B    | C    |
 | ---- | ---- | ---- |